CyrusOfEden/llegos/README.md

 4. **created_at**: This is a datetime object that indicates when the message was created.
 It is automatically set to the current time when the message is instantiated.
 5. **sender**: This is an `AbstractObject` (which could be a `GenAgent`) that sent the message.
 It is set to None by default, and can be set when the message is created.
 6. **receiver**: This is an `AbstractObject` (which could be a `GenAgent`) that is the intended recipient of the message.
 Like `sender`, it is also set to None by default, and can be set when the message is created.
-7. **reply_to**: This is a reference to another `Message` object.
+7. **parent**: This is a reference to another `Message` object.
 It is used when a message is a reply to a previous message.
 This allows for the creation of message threads and is useful for maintaining context in conversations.

 The `Message` class also includes a couple of class methods:

 1. **reply**: This method creates a new message that is a reply to a previous message.
-It automatically sets the `sender`, `receiver`, `reply_to`, `role`, and `method` fields appropriately.
+It automatically sets the `sender`, `receiver`, `parent`, `role`, and `method` fields appropriately.
 2. **init_fn**: This is a property that returns a dictionary representing the schema for initializing a new `Message` object.
 This is useful for using JSON schema function completions to generate a new Message.

 ### Generative Agents